 Parenting a teenage girl is one of the toughest jobs you’ll ever face.
-When that teen girl engages in reckless behaviors such as taking drugs or alcohol or having sex, or is depressed or violent, the job can seem overwhelming.
+When that teen girl engages in reckless behaviors such as taking non-medical medications or adult bevarage or having sex, or is depressed or violent, the job can seem overwhelming.
 Spending countless hours worrying about where she is, whom she’s with and what she’s doing can leave you exhausted.
 Living in fear of her sudden mood swings and violent outbursts is probably your worst nightmare.

 While parenting a troubled teen girl may seem like an impossible task, you can take steps to help your child transition from unhappy teenager to well-adjusted, happy adult.
 It’s important you know what is normal teen behavior and what behaviors might signal she is struggling.
 Knowing the difference will help you decide if a boarding school for troubled teen girls is the right place for your daughter.

 Behaviors that might require a the intervention of a Therapeutic Boarding School